Dr. Champion talks about colorectal cancer, a leading cause of cancer death

 Q: If you had a magic wand and could change one thing concerning attitudes or behaviors about health in Indiana, what would it be?

-Dr. Champion: It would be that people in Indiana must take responsibility for their health and work with their health care provider to prevent or find cancer early.
+Dr. Champion: It would be that people in Indiana must take responsibility for their own health and work with their health care provider to prevent or find cancer early.
 The majority of deaths from cancer could be prevented if people knew about and worked on healthy behaviors, screening, and prevention.
-Healthy behaviors that can prevent the development of cancer or detect it early include: not smoking, minimizing alcohol intake, getting cancer screening as recommended by national guidelines, eating healthy, exercising and maintaining a healthy weight.
+Healthy behaviors that can prevent the development of cancer or detect it early include: not smoking, minimizing alcohol intake, getting cancer screenings as recommended by national guidelines, maintaining a healthy diet, exercising, and maintaining a healthy weight.